This is the multi-page printable view of this section. Click here to print.

 If configuration fails, check:

-iOS 14 and above natively support encrypted DNS via DNS over HTTPS (DoH) and DNS over TLS (DoT).
-You can enable it as follows:
+iOS 14 and later versions natively support encrypted DNS via DNS over HTTPS (DoH) and DNS over TLS (DoT).
+You can enable it through the following steps:

 4. Tap General